StanEpp/OpenGL_Raytracing/README.md

 # OpenGL Raytracer
-This application is my first raytracer which uses OpenGL and its compute shader to perform naive raytracing.
+This application is my first raytracer which uses OpenGL and its compute shader to perform naive raytracing.\
-The whole naive raytracing algorithm is written in GLSL and can be found in the file `src/cs.glsl`.
+The whole naive raytracing algorithm is written in GLSL and can be found in the `src/cs.glsl` file.

 ## Build and Run
 Clone the repository: